macj314/pack-tracker/readme.md

 This program requires ASP.NET Core to be installed.

 1. Clone this repository
 2. Navigate to the repo in command console.
-Then navigate to PackerTracker directory.
+Then navigate to PackTracker directory.
 3. Run dotnet restore
 4. Run dotnet build
 5. Run dotnet run